jlimadev/aws-certification-cloud-practitioner-notes/CLOUD-COMPUTING/README.md

 - Keep some servers on premises and extend some capabilities to the Cloud
 - Can keep sensitive data on the On Premisse server (locally) and the others services on cloud.

+### The Five Characteristics of Cloud Computing

+#### On-demand self service

+- Users can provision resources and use them without human interaction from the service providers.
+Everything is provisioned automatically.

+#### Broad Network Access

+- The resources are available over the network and can be accessible by others platforms inside the cloud or between customer services.

+#### Multi-tenacy and Resource Pooling

+- Multiple customers can share the same physical infrastructure or application with security and data privacy.
+- In cloud commonly the same hardware is used to Multiple customers, and the data keeps totally safe and private.

+#### Rapid elasticity and Scalability

+- Automatically and quickly acquire and dispose resources when needed
+- Quickly and easily scale based on demand

+#### Measured Services

+- Usage is measured, users pay correctly for what they have used (seconds, hours, days, etc.)

 ### Types of Services on Cloud Computing

 #### Infrastructure as a Service (IaaS)